Indiana’s Trusted Personal Injury Advocates Since 1963.

 As an uninsured driver in Indiana, you can still file a claim after your car accident.
 However, you may still face consequences for failing to purchase car insurance.
 Some of the legal ramifications for uninsured drivers in Indiana include:

-• Driver’s license suspension:
+Driver’s license suspension

 After your first offense, you will face a 90-day suspension of your license.
 After a second offense, your suspension will last for one year.
 A third offense will suspend your license for three years.

-• License reinstatement fees:
+License reinstatement fees

 A first offense requires you to pay $250 to have your license reinstated.
 A second offense will cost $500.
 If you’re uninsured and pulled over or involved in an accident for a third time, the fee is raised to $1000.

-• Required SR22 Insurance:
+Required SR22 Insurance

-• Vehicle Registration Suspension:
+Vehicle Registration Suspension

-Driving without insurance can lead to the prevention of renewing your vehicle
+Driving without insurance can lead to you being prohibited from renewing your vehicle registration for one year.

 How to File a Claim Without Insurance

 If you weren’t at fault in your accident but it occurred when you were uninsured, this does not diminish the validity of your claim.
 You may have a legal case for the personal injury you’ve endured.
-Nonetheless, if you file a claim with an insurance company, the company may report your uninsured status to law enforcement and to the Indiana BMV (Bureau of Motor Vehicles).

 Reasons to file a claim may include: